AztecProtocol/aztec-packages/spartan/testnet-runbook.md

 ## Deployment

-After cutting a release, deploy a testnet (typically with 48 validators) using the new Docker containers.
+After cutting a release, deploy a public testnet using the new Docker containers.
+This typically occurs after a released has passed QA for support of 48 validators.
 Verbose logging on Aztec nodes should be enabled by default using the following `ENV VARS`:

 - `LOG_JSON=1`
 - `LOG_LEVEL=debug`